metatensor/metatrain/docs/src/architectures/alchemical-model.rst

 :param trainable_basis: If ``True``, the raidal basis functions will be accompanied by
     the trainable multi-layer perceptron (MLP).
 If ``False``, the radial basis functions will be fixed.
+:param normalize: Whether to use normalizations such as LayerNorm in the model.
+:param contract_center_species: If ``True``, the Alchemcial Compression will be applied
+    on center species as well.
+If ``False``, the Alchemical Compression will be applied only on the neighbor species.

 bpnn
 ^^^^
-:param num_hidden_layers: number of hidden layers
-:param num_neurons_per_layer: number of neurons per hidden layer
+:param hidden_sizes: number of neurons in each hidden layer
-:param activation_function: activation function to use in the hidden layers
+:param output_size: number of neurons in the output layer

 training
 ########